spacebarchat/docs/docs/server/env.md

 If you want to globally assign variables, use `export` on Linux or `set` on Windows.
 For example: `export THREADS=8`.

-Note that this will reset on every restart of your operating system, so you may want to make it run on boot.
+Note that this only sets variables for the current shell.
+To make them run by default on opening any shell, add your commands to ``/etc/profile`` on Linux or use ``setx`` instead of ``set`` on Windows.

 ## Options